AMWA-TV/bcp-002-02/docs/Overview.md

 As the size of the installation grows, the problem increases significantly, and further confusion may occur as we introduce more products manufactured by Acme.

 Prior to the creation of this Best Current Practice, there was no common, established way of adding Distinguishing Information to NMOS Assets.
-Distinguishing Information is additional metadata to assist configuration engineer when browsing/importing/allocating Assets.
+Distinguishing Information is additional metadata to assist a configuration engineer when browsing/importing/allocating Assets.

 This Best Current Practice specifies the use of four Tags defined in the [NMOS Parameter Registers][NPR] to provide Distinguishing Information for Node and Device Resources in [IS-04][].